The Broad Street Bully

-The Broad Street Bully is the fifth solo studio album by American rapper Beanie Sigel.
-It was released on September 1, 2009 via Siccness.net.
-Production was handled by Beanie Sigel Production Team, HazeBanga, Isiah Salizar, The Batkave and Buckwild.
+The Broad Street Bully is the fifth solo album by the American rapper Beanie Sigel.
+It was released on September 1, 2009, via Siccness.net.
+Production was handled by Beanie Sigel Production Team, HazeBanga, Isiah Salizar, the Batkave and Buckwild.
 It features guest appearances from Young Chris, Freeway, Mil and Omillio Sparks.

 The album debuted at number 77 on the Billboard 200, number 13 on the Top R&B/Hip-Hop Albums, number 5 on the Top Rap Albums and number 7 on the Independent Albums charts in the United States selling 6,500 copies.
 It fell down to number 115 on the Billboard 200 the following week with additional 4,000 copies sold before disappearing from the chart.